What is melasma?

 The cause of melasma is complex.
 The pigmentation is due to overproduction of melanin by the pigment cells, melanocytes, which is taken up by the keratinocytes (epidermal melanosis) and/or deposited in the dermis (dermal melanosis).
 There is a genetic predisposition to melasma, with at least one-third of patients reporting other family members to be affected.
 In most people melasma is a chronic disorder.

 - Sun exposure—this is the most important avoidable risk factor

-- Pregnancy may provoke melasma – in affected women, the pigment often fades a few months after delivery
+- Pregnancy—in affected women, the pigment often fades a few months after delivery

-- Certain medications (including new targeted therapies for cancer), scented or deodorant soaps, toiletries and cosmetics may cause a phototoxic reaction triggering melasma that may then persist long-term.
+- Certain medications (including new targeted therapies for cancer), scented or deodorant soaps, toiletries and cosmetics—these may cause a phototoxic reaction that triggers melasma, which may then persist long term

-- Melasma has been associated with hypothyroidism (low levels of thyroid hormone).
+- Hypothyroidism (low levels of circulating thyroid hormone)

-More commonly, it arises in apparently healthy, normal, non-pregnant adults.
+Melasma commonly arises in healthy, non-pregnant adults.
 Lifelong sun exposure causes deposition of pigment within the dermis and this often persists longterm.
-Exposure to ultraviolet radiation (UVR) deepens the pigmentation because it activates the melanocytes.
+Exposure to ultraviolet radiation (UVR) deepens the pigmentation because it activates the melanocytes to produce more melanin.

-Research is on-going to pinpoint the roles of stem cell, neural, vascular and local hormonal factors in promoting melanocyte activation.
+Research is attempting to pinpoint the roles of stem cell, neural, vascular and local hormonal factors in promoting melanocyte activation.